eclipse-archived/ceylon-lang.org/documentation/1.1/introduction.md

 ## A real specification

-The Ceylon language is defined by a an exhaustive, but highly readable, 144-page [formal specification](../spec).
+The Ceylon language is defined by a an exhaustive, but highly readable, 144-page [specification](../spec).
 The specification predates the compiler, and functions as its foundation.

 ## Take the Tour